 I decided to keep it.
 (This post contains affiliate and promotional links.
 Thank you.)

 Le Tote, a company that sends you 5 pieces for a fee of $49/month, allows you to shop and add favorite items to your “closet.”
-They send the five pieces and you wear them as much as you’d like for a month, then send them back when you’re finished.
-If you’d like to keep them, you can purchase at their “discounted” prices.
-If you’re finished with the clothing, you can send it back – free shipping, prioirty mail – in the shipping envelope provided by the company and they’ll send you a new box, no extra fee.
+They send the five pieces, and you wear them as much as you’d like for a month, then send them back when you’re finished.
+If you’d like to keep them, you can purchase them at their “discounted” prices.
+If you’re finished with the clothing, you can send it back – free shipping, priority mail – in the shipping envelope provided by the company, and they’ll send you a new box, no extra fee.

 And, sadly, that’s not what I’m finding.

 The dress from August was, at the time I received it, listed at the price of $79.
 They claimed this cost was a discount because the retail price of the dress was $128.
 However, after a very brief search online, I found it was listed for $79 almost everywhere.
 Except for Neiman Marcus Last Call, where the cost was only $51.35.

 I had the dress on my body when I emailed Le Tote, asking if they’d honor the Neiman’s price.
 There’s no reason, I figured, for them to pay for priority return shipping when I’d be happy to purchase the dress.
 But not for $79.
 After all, I had already paid $49 for my monthly membership fee.
 I didn’t see a need to pay the price that other stores were also charging for a dress that was rented and worn before.